eljpsm/nkn-esi/README.md

 * real time **interactive** requests
 * **dynamic** responses based on configured parameters and real time, location specific electricity prices

-The registry is a simple server intended to make it easy for facilities to find an appropriate exchange to engage with, that allows exchanges to "signup" and save their information to.
+The registry is a simple server intended to make it easy for facilities to find an appropriate exchange to engage with.
+The registry allows exchanges to save their information, hence allowing facilities to find them.
 Then, a facility can query the registry looking for specific exchange details and easily match.
 A registry is decentralized, and anyone can create their own registry and have exchanges sign up.

 ### Setup